Rule 3745-300-09 | Property-specific risk assessment procedures.

 (vi) Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."

 (i) The volunteer shall determine the exposure factor values either as point values or as the output value from a probabilistic simulation of twenty thousand or more iterations which solve for the chemical-specific intake equation.
-A probabilistic simulation output value for the intake shall be the ninetieth per centile or greater value.
+Use the ninetieth percentile or greater value in a probabilistic simulation.

 (ii) For risk-derived unrestricted potable use ground water, the volunteer shall obtain exposure factor values using the reasonable maximum exposure point values in Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures," which are the basis for the development of the generic unrestricted potable use standards listed in appendix A to rule 3745-300-08 of the Administrative Code.
-Distributions developed by the volunteer shall adequately describe the parameter in question following U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)."
+Develop distributions that adequately describe the parameter in question following U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)."

 (iii) For all other pathways, the volunteer shall obtain the exposure factor values using one of the following methods:

 (A) Exposure factor values not determined from property-specific information.
-For exposure factors represented by a point value, these values shall be upper bound or central tendency with an estimate of upper-bound exposures obtained in accordance with U.S. EPA's "Human Health Evaluation Manual, Supplemental Guidance: Standard Default Exposure Factors" and Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures" for the complete exposure pathway which contributes most substantially to risk, and for any other complete exposure pathways for which upper-bound exposures are deemed likely.
-For all other complete exposure pathways, exposure factor point values shall be the values representative of central tendency, upper bound or other appropriate exposures as defined in Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."
-When exposure factor values are represented by probability distributions as input for a probabilistic simulation, the volunteer shall derive the probability distributions using guidance in U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume III Part A: Process for Conducting a Probabilistic Risk Assessment."
+For exposure factors represented by a point value, use the upper bound or central tendency with an estimate of upper-bound exposures obtained in accordance with U.S. EPA's "Human Health Evaluation Manual, Supplemental Guidance: Standard Default Exposure Factors" and Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures" for the complete exposure pathway which contributes most substantially to risk, and for any other complete exposure pathways for which upper-bound exposures are deemed likely.
+For all other complete exposure pathways, use values representative of central tendency, upper bound or other appropriate exposures as defined in Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."
+When exposure factor values are represented by probability distributions as input for a probabilistic simulation, derive probability distributions using guidance in U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume III Part A: Process for Conducting a Probabilistic Risk Assessment."

 (B) Exposure factor values determined from property-specific information.
-For the complete exposure pathway which contributes most substantially to risk, and for any other complete exposure pathways for which upper-bound exposures are deemed likely, the property-specific exposure factor value shall reasonably represent the upper bound value or central tendency value from a distribution of property-specific data, as appropriate.
-Exposure factor values shall be consistent with an estimate of upper-bound exposures as described in U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)," and Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."
-For all other complete exposure pathways, the property-specific exposure factor values shall reasonably represent either an upper-bound or central tendency value from a distribution of property-specific data for that exposure factor term.
-Property-specific exposure factor distributions and, if used, the upper bound or central tendency values derived from property-specific exposure factor distributions, shall meet the criteria for property-specific data described in paragraph (D)(3)(b)(iv) of this rule.
+For the complete exposure pathway which contributes most substantially to risk, and for any other complete exposure pathways for which upper-bound exposures are deemed likely, determine the property-specific exposure factor value that reasonably represents the upper bound value or central tendency value from a distribution of property-specific data, as appropriate, and meets the criteria for property-specific data described in paragraph (D)(3)(b)(iv) of this rule.
+Exposure factor values are to be consistent with an estimate of upper-bound exposures as described in U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)," and Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."
+For all other complete exposure pathways, use property-specific exposure factor values that reasonably represent either an upper-bound or central tendency value from a distribution of property-specific data for that exposure factor term.

-(d) Exposure point concentration.
-The volunteer shall determine exposure point concentrations for each complete exposure pathway and shall represent the concentration of COCs from each of the identified areas or exposure units.
-This representation of exposure point concentration shall be consistent with concentrations of the COCs determined in accordance with paragraph (F)(6) of rule 3745-300-07 of the Administrative Code, and the exposure factor values as determined in accordance with paragraph (D)(3)(b)(iii)(c) of this rule.
+(d) Determine exposure point concentrations in accordance with paragraph (F)(6) of rule 3745-300-07 of the Administrative Code and the exposure factor values as determined in accordance with paragraph (D)(3)(b)(iv)(c) of this rule.

-(a) The volunteer shall collect property-specific physical data in accordance with paragraph (E) of rule 3745-300-07 of the Administrative Code.
+(a) Property-specific physical data collected in accordance with paragraph (E) of rule 3745-300-07 of the Administrative Code.

-(b) Property-specific information used to define any parameter which requires the prediction of human use and activity patterns on a property, or the physical, physiological, and behavioral characteristics of the receptor populations shall be representative of the reasonably anticipated land use category and the actual property characteristics, and shall be included in an institutional control or engineering control that complies with rule 3745-300-11 of the Administrative Code.
+(b) Property-specific information used to define any parameter which requires the prediction of human use and activity patterns on a property, or the physical, physiological, and behavioral characteristics of the receptor populations are representative of the reasonably anticipated land use category and the actual property characteristics and included in an institutional control or engineering control that complies with rule 3745-300-11 of the Administrative Code.

-(c) Peer-reviewed literature sources may be used for the express intent to define property-specific data for paragraphs (D)(3)(b)(i), (D)(3)(b)(ii), and (D)(3)(b)(iii) of this rule.
-Literature-based data shall be consistent with property-specific conditions.
+(c) Peer-reviewed literature sources may be used for the express intent to define property-specific data for paragraphs (D)(3)(b)(i), (D)(3)(b)(ii), and (D)(3)(b)(iv) of this rule provided the data is consistent with property-specific conditions.

 (a) U.S. EPA toxicity values [i.e., "Integrated Risk Information System" (IRIS)].
 The volunteer shall obtain the most current toxicity information from the IRIS for COCs that are being evaluated in the property-specific risk assessment.

 (b) Ohio EPA toxicity information.
-If the toxicity information required to be used in a property-specific risk assessment is not in the IRIS, or is not listed in Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures," the volunteer shall consult Ohio EPA to obtain appropriate toxicity information.
+Contact Ohio EPA to obtain appropriate toxicity information if the toxicity information required to be used in a property-specific risk assessment is not in the IRIS or listed in Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."

 (ii) Absorption factors and adjustment of toxicity values, as follows:

-(b) The volunteer shall perform the risk characterization in accordance with the procedures described in paragraph (D)(3)(d) of this rule so that chemical-specific intake and toxicity values are both expressed as the absorbed dose or both expressed as the administered dose.
+(b) Perform the risk characterization in accordance with the procedures described in paragraph (D)(3)(d) of this rule so that chemical-specific intake and toxicity values are both expressed as the absorbed dose or both expressed as the administered dose.

-(c) The volunteer shall obtain default and chemical-specific absorption factor and bioavailability values in accordance with U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)," and U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part E, Supplemental Guidance for Dermal Risk Assessment)" or from Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."
+(c) Obtain default and chemical-specific absorption factor and bioavailability values in accordance with U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)," and U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part E, Supplemental Guidance for Dermal Risk Assessment)" or from Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."

 (d) Risk characterization.
-Risk characterization shall integrate the exposure and toxicity assessments in order to quantitatively determine the risk or hazard posed by the COCs on or from the property.
-The risk characterization shall evaluate carcinogenic risks and non-carcinogenic hazard separately.
+Risk characterization shall integrate the exposure and toxicity to quantitatively determine the risk or hazard posed by the COCs on or from the property and evaluate carcinogenic risks and non-carcinogenic hazard separately as follows:

-(a) A volunteer shall determine incremental cancer risk in accordance with the procedures described in this rule and in U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)" for each carcinogenic COC and for each complete exposure pathway identified in accordance with paragraphs (D)(3)(a) and (D)(3)(b)(ii) of this rule, respectively.
+(a) Determine the incremental cancer risk in accordance with the procedures described in this rule and in U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)" for each carcinogenic COC and each complete exposure pathway identified in accordance with paragraphs (D)(3)(a) and (D)(3)(b)(ii) of this rule, respectively.

-(b) If incremental cancer risk is determined for a receptor population for more than one carcinogenic COC, the volunteer shall calculate separately, as appropriate, the cumulative incremental cancer risk posed by these multiple COCs, for each complete exposure pathway in accordance with the procedures described in U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)."
+(b) If incremental cancer risk is determined for a receptor population for more than one carcinogenic COC, calculate the cumulative incremental cancer risk posed by these multiple COCs, for each complete exposure pathway in accordance with the procedures described in U.S. EPA's "Risk Assessment Guidance for Superfund (RAGs), Volume I: Human Health Evaluation Manual (Part A)."

 (a) Selection of COCs and the exposure point concentration.